-As at the date of this Report, the Board of Directors does not have a mandate to increase the share capital, nor to issue participating financial instruments.
+As at the date of this Report, the Board of Directors does not have a mandate to increase the share capital, nor to issue participatory financial instruments.

-It is to be pointed out that the Ordinary Shareholders' Meeting of 29 May 2018 authorized the Board of Directors to purchase and subsequently sell its own shares for a maximum of 65.3 million Company shares, representing roughly 5% of the share capital, with a maximum expenditure of up to 500 million euros.
-The purchase of own shares was authorized over a period of eighteen months starting from the date of Meeting's resolution but no time limit was instead set for the sale of the own shares purchased.
+The Ordinary Shareholders' Meeting of 29 May 2018 authorized the Board of Directors to purchase and subsequently sell Company's own shares for a maximum of 65.3 million units, representing roughly 5% of the share capital, with a maximum total expenditure of 500 million euros.
+The purchase of own shares was authorized over a period of eighteen months starting from the date of Meeting's resolution but no time limit was set for the sale of the same shares.
 Moreover, at the proposal of the Board of Directors, the same Meeting outlined the purpose, terms and conditions of the purchase and sale of its own shares, specifically defining the way of calculating the purchase price and the operating procedures to be used for the purchase transactions.
-At the date of this report, the Board of Directors has only partially exercised the powers derived from the aforesaid authorization, having purchased - in the period between 4 and 15 February 2019 - 5,257,965 own shares, amounting to 0.40% of the share capital, which result to be the own shares in the Company's portfolio.
+At the date of this report, the Board of Directors has only partially exercised the powers derived from the aforesaid authorization, having purchased - in the period between February 4 and 15, 2019 - 5,257,965 own shares, amounting to 0.40% of the share capital, which result to be the own shares in the Company's portfolio.